danjkim21/danjkim21/README.md

 - 🌱 I’m currently learning **MongoDB, Express, React, Node**
 - 👨‍💻 All of my projects are available at **[https://daniel-jkim.com/](https://daniel-jkim.com/)**
 - 📫 How to reach me **dan.jkim21@gmail.com**
-- ⚡ Fun fact, **before software engineering, I used to work in nuclear security and nonproliferation policy!**
+- ⚡ Fun fact, **before software engineering, I used to work in nuclear energy policy!**
 <br>

 <h3 align="left">Languages and Tools:</h3>